 Much of the inner city’s goodness is hidden within the Melbourne laneways: secret coffee shops, rooftop bars, soup kitchens, boutique shops and of course, world class street art.
 No visit to Melbourne is complete without snapping a cheeky Instagram selfie at two of the most popular Melbourne graffiti hot spots – Hosier Lane or DeGraves Street.
 But the thing about Melbourne is, the city is all about individuality and creativity.

 Melbourne’s ‘secret’ hot spots are infinite and new and funky venues are popping up throughout the CBD every month.
 What does that mean?
 Melbourne is the perfect city to pack your camera, strap your feet into some comfy walking shoes and get lost!
-So get your ‘Melbourne’ on and check out these 5 lesser known graffiti art laneways…
+So get your ‘Melbourne’ on and check out these graffiti art laneways…

 1. Caledonian Lane

 This little (and we mean little) laneway is just 4m wide and runs between Little Bourke and Lonsdale Street.
 On Caledonian Lane, history was born.
 You may have heard of St Jerome’s Laneway Festival?
 Well Caledonian Lane is the birthplace of this internationally acclaimed music fest and was once home to one of our favourite laneway drinking holes, notably – ‘St Jeromes.’
-Although the grafitti art along Caledonian Lane may not be as bold and substantial as Hosier and DeGraves, you will catch the odd masterpiece here and there.
+Although the graffiti art along Caledonian Lane may not be as bold and substantial as Hosier and DeGraves, you will catch the odd masterpiece here and there.
 Why we love it?
 Because the little laneway still oozes a sense of Melbourne’s love for all things underground and artistic.

 2. ACDC Lane & Duckboard Place